Reactions to the 2022 Russian invasion of Ukraine: Public reaction

 The invasion received widespread public condemnation internationally.
 Protests and demonstrations were held worldwide including in many post-Soviet countries and some in Russia itself.

 Russian monuments across Europe were subject of vandalism with some even demolished.

-Russian ambassadors in Europe, particularly western Europe and EU, were met with violent attacks by antiwar protesters while moving in the streets and in public ceremonies.
+The Russian ambassador to Poland was pelted with red paint by pro-Ukraine protestors while laying flowers in a Russian military cemetery.
 The invasion became a viral phenomenon on social media and calls for mass boycotts of Russian culture and goods flooded multiple social media platforms.
 People from across the world tried to attack and shutdown Russian websites, particularly those operated by the Russian government.
-Many public machines connected to the internet inside Russia were shut down by hackers and some even displayed messages denouncing the invasion and glorifying Ukraine.